adriantorrie/EodData.jl/README.md

 end
 ```

-Call and assign a single exchange, in this case the NASDAQ
+Call and assign a single exchange, in this case the NASDAQ,
-and assign the NASDAQ to a variable to work with at your leisure
+and assign to a variable to work with at your leisure
 ```
 nasdaq = exchange_get(resp.token, "NASDAQ")
 println(nasdaq.name)